Ready to know more about San Diego?

 Welk Certified Farmers Market – Escondido

-Small but undeniably charming, Welk Resort’s farmers market offers certified organic produce, specialized chocolate italian ice, vegan guacamole and sweet potato pies against a picture-perfect resort setting.
+Small but undeniably charming, Welk Resort’s farmers market offers certified organic produce, specialized chocolate italian ice, guacamole, and sweet potato pies against a picture-perfect resort setting.
 The market also features family-friendly activities such as scavenger hunts and raffles.
 And, because of its size, vendors will often remember you the next time you visit.

 • When: 3–7 p.m.

-• Where: 8860 Lawrence Welk Dr. Escondido
+• Where: 8860 Lawrence Welk Drive, Escondido

 San Diego farmers markets featuring Otay Ranch Farmers Market in Chula Vista